In The Fight For Money For The Opioid Crisis, Will The Youngest Victims Be Left Out?

 "This consistency of care is so key to their recovery, to their productivity, to their thriving," Lanning says of new mothers in recovery.

-Robbie Nicholson now has a job at 180 Health Partners, assisting and mentoring pregnant women struggling with addiction.
+Nicholson now has a job at 180 Health Partners, assisting and mentoring pregnant women struggling with addiction.
 Nicholson says their biggest need is a stable place to live and reliable transportation.

 "I just feel kind of hopeless," she says.
 "I don't know what to tell these women."